 Sam "The Vanilla Gorilla" Crossed is an undefeated cruiserweight professional boxer from Greenbelt, MD.

-During Super Bowl 50, Crossed was featured in a regional commercial starring former heavyweight champion Mike Tyson for a DMV plumbing and heating company called Michael and Son Services.
-In the commercial, Crossed is shown showboating after landing a combination that stunned Tyson's son Amir, when Tyson enters the ring and proceeds to knock Crossed out.
+During Super Bowl 50, Crossed was featured in a regional commercial starring former heavyweight champion Mike Tyson for a DMV plumbing and heating company called Michael & Son Services.
+In the commercial, Crossed is shown showboating after landing a combination that stunned Tyson's son, Amir, when Tyson enters the ring and proceeds to knock Crossed out.

 The day of his fight in July 2017, a feature on Crossed was on the front page of The Washington Post sports page.
 The publication receives more than 90 million views per month.

 Famous actor and television host Mario Lopez is a proud supporter of the "Vanilla Gorilla".

 Crossed is outfitted by Everlast and sponsored by Jersey Mike's Subs.

 Crossed has been in the boxing gym training and fighting since his teen years.
 He was a standout linebacker at Eleanor Roosevelt High School playing alongside future NFL players Jared Gaither, Derrick Harvey, Will Davis, and Derrick Williams.
 After high school, he put boxing on the backburner to accept a football scholarship to play and study at Duquesne University.
 Due to a stomach issue, ulcerative colitis, and having to have a large amount of his small intestine removed, he was not able to continue with football and had to leave the university.

 Crossed is a veteran of over 30 amateur fights, which includes a bout against world-rated light heavyweight contender Thomas Williams Jr. "I have had a lot of amateur and pro fights and don’t remember a lot about them, but I do remember that Sam hits hard," Williams Jr. said.